Helping Children & Young People Through Bereavement

 Audrey Holligan - Cruse Scotland Volunteer

-Audrey has a background in counselling and education.
+Audrey has a background in counselling, psychology and education.
 She has volunteered for Cruse Scotland for five years as a Children and Young People's Supporter, Step-by-Step Manager, BBC Grief Consultant and many other ‘hats'.

 She is currently studying MSc Play Therapy, following her huge passion for understanding and researching trauma and grief in children and how play helps with therapeutic healing.
 Her professional and academic path was motivated by her own experience of both her parents dying when she was very young and recognising the importance of grief support for children and young people.